mondo-mob/wrangler-sim-expo-setup/README.md

 ## Expo Go

+**Only use this section if the target project is compatible with Expo Go.**

 This will install Expo Go onto a simulator/emulator.
 Once installed you can open your project specific url.